pragues/nlg-docker/README.md

 # TextRank Keyword Extractor – Cloud Computing Project

 This project is a keyword extraction platform based on **PySpark + Streamlit + Docker**, implementing the unsupervised keyword extraction algorithm proposed in the classic TextRank paper.
-It supports user-uploaded `.pdf` and `.txt` files or direct text input for keyword analysis.
-The backend utilizes distributed PySpark processing for high performance, while the frontend is built with Streamlit for an interactive and user-friendly experience.
+It supports user-uploaded `.pdf`, `.docx` and `.txt` files or direct text input for keyword analysis.
+The backend utilizes distributed PySpark processing for high performance, while the frontend is built with Streamlit.

 ## Features Implemented